chef/kitchen-vcenter/README.md

 ### Required parameters:

-The following parameters should be set in the main `driver_config` section as they are common to all platforms.
+The following parameters should be set in the main `driver_config` section as they are common to all platforms:

  - `vcenter_username` - Name to use when connecting to the vSphere environment
  - `vcenter_password` - Password associated with the specified user
  - `vcenter_host` - Host against which logins should be attempted
  - `vcenter_disable_ssl_verify` - Whether or not to disable SSL verification checks.
 Good when using self signed certificates.
 Default: false

-The following parameters should be set in the `driver_config` for the individual platform.
+The following parameters should be set in the `driver_config` for the individual platform:

  - `template` - Template or virtual machine to use when cloning the new machine (needs to be a VM for linked clones)
  - `datacenter` - Name of the datacenter to use to deploy into